-In the event of injury while on a clinical placement - notify the BScPA Program and Clinical Office as soon as possible
+In the event of injury while on a clinical placement

-Students in clinical rotations must seek medical assistance immediately at the clinical site.
-Depending on the severity of the incident at a non-hospital site, the student may be referred to an emergency department, a walk-in clinic or their family physician.
-The student must report the incident at the earliest opportunity to the Preceptor or delegate and to the Occupational Health Nurse at the clinical site, where applicable.
-When an accident or injury occurs at a hospital site and is non-critical, report to the Occupational Health Unit or the site specific equivalent during office hours or the site's off hours substitute for the Occupational Health Unit at all other times.
+⇒ notify the BScPA Program and Clinical Office as soon as possible earliest opportunity to the Preceptor or delegate and to the Occupational Health Nurse at the clinical site, where applicable.
+When an accident or injury occurs at a hospital site and is non-critical, report to the Occupational Health Unit or the site_specific equivalent during office hours or the site's off_hours substitute for the Occupational Health Unit at all other times.